Hitham2496/pytorch-training/README.md

    * Note: if the small farm `gen22` becomes too busy, we may need to use `farm22` in some parts.
    * You must choose a valid LSF group to access Jupyter.
 ![](screenshot_home.png)
-5. For the **advanced options**, select ‘Load from file’ and upload the saved `kernel.json` file from earlier:
+5. For the **advanced options**, select ‘Load from file’ and upload the saved `kernel.json` file from earlier or paste the path to your copy of it on the farm (this step may not be necessary)
 ![](screenshot_advanced.png)

 You should then be able to open a Jupyter notebook.